Reading Time: 2 minutes

 VPN Tunnel Meaning

-VPN or VPN Tunnel, are terms tossed around all over the place.
-But what are they, really?
-Encryption?
-Connectivity?
-A way to hide?
-Below, I review the meaning of what a VPN tunnel is, and discuss some of the specifics of this familiar but often misunderstood technology.
+In this article, we review what a VPN tunnel is, and discuss some specifics of this familiar but often misunderstood technology.

 I’ve heard of a VPN, but what does it do?